danielwellz/Xin/docs/deployment/xinbot_final_runbook.md

 # Xin ChatBot Production Deployment (xinbot.ir)

+> **Phase 3 archive:** This runbook documents the previous deployment flow.
+> The active, Debian 12 specific deploy plan now lives in `DEPLOYMENT.md`.
+> Keep this file for historical reference and troubleshooting past releases.

 This document is the canonical runbook for deploying and operating Xin ChatBot on the production VPS (`xinbot.ir`).
 The guidance assumes the infrastructure described in `AGENTS.md` and mirrors the live topology: Docker Compose stack managed by